F0lak/dm_open_ref/ref/proc/newlist.md

 This is the most common use of \"modified types\", but it is not specific to the newlist instruction.
 Anywhere a type value may be used in DM, it may be followed by a list of initializations.
-The general syntax for a modified types is+
+The general syntax for a modified types is:

 *path* {*var1* =
 *val1*; *var2* = *val2*}